 Plants accumulate organic arsenic because it protects them from harmful micro-organisms, especially fungi.
 Rice isn’t unique in this.
 “All plants pick up arsenic,” states John M. Duxbury, PhD, a professor of soil science and international agriculture at Cornell University in Ithaca, N.Y.
 “Concentrations in leaves of plants are much higher than in grains of plants.
 Thus, leafy vegetables can contain higher levels of arsenic than rice, especially when they are grown on arsenic-contaminated soils."

 So the statement of fact is: although they are measuring arsenic levels in food products reflected in these statements, the reminder is, ingestion is not the same as topical application in any context.
-This is especially true when our skin acts like an impermeable barrier to things in our environment.
+This is especially true when our skin acts as an impermeable barrier to things in our environment.
 Plus through critical thinking we must acknowledge all food, including our healthy, leafy greens contain some measure of this contaminant making consumption literally impossible to avoid.
-Also, the many proven health benefits we get from consuming fruits and vegetables watered and grown in any soil can far outweigh trace amounts of any contaminant found within the plant itself.
+The fact remains, the many proven health benefits we get from consuming fruits and vegetables watered and grown in any soil can far outweigh trace amounts of any contaminant found within the plant itself.
 Yet isn't it interesting, there is no declaration of war against foods or an attempt to ban any of these within the food industry despite the contaminants found in an otherwise healthy diet?

-We will continue to keep tabs on articles and legislation that attempt to stretch the facts or convolute science but it will no longer be our primary focus dealing with the naysayers of our industry.
+We will continue to keep tabs on articles and legislation that attempt to stretch the facts or convolute the science but it will no longer be our primary focus dealing with the naysayers of our industry.
 Going forward we really wish to focus on the positive aspects of creating wonderful, safe products for our ladies, and continue to recognize the cosmetic and skincare industry has been and will always be the safest for consumers, bar none.